 2. Build Strong Bones

-Getting enough vitamin K1 in your diet is key to maintaining healthy bones.
-It is involved in bone metabolism and increases the amount of a specific protein that is required to maintain the calcium in your bones.
+Getting enough vitamin K1 foods in your diet is key to maintaining bone health.
+The nutrient is involved in bone metabolism and increases the amount of a specific protein that is required to maintain the calcium in your bones.

 Another study out of the Jean Mayer U.S. Department of Agriculture Human Nutrition Research Center on Aging at Tufts University in Boston demonstrated that a low intake of vitamin K foods was associated with reduced bone mineral density in women.